 Farm Bill programs are voluntary; they provide opportunities for both land owners and operators.
 Conservation technical Assistance is offered year-round and is free of charge.
 Financial Assistance programs are also offered, and applications are accepted throughout the year.
 With help of local NRCS staff and local conservation district, applications are submitted, ranked, pooled, and selected for funding.
 All of our programs are voluntary and we are happy to talk through any questions and concerns you may have.

-1. Environmental Quality Incentive Program, EQIP provides technical, educational, and financial assistance to eligible farmers and ranchers to address soil, water, and related natural resource concerns on their lands in an environmentally beneficial and cost-effective manner.
+1. Environmental Quality Incentive Program, EQIP provides technical, educational, and financial assistance to eligible farmers and landowners to address soil, water, and related natural resource concerns on their lands in an environmentally beneficial and cost-effective manner.
 Cost-share is available for applicants who were selected for funding.
 For more info, click here.

-WRP is a voluntary program offering landowners the opportunity to protect, restore, and enhance wetlands on their property.
+3. Wetland Reserve Program, WRP is a voluntary program offering landowners the opportunity to protect, restore, and enhance wetlands on their property.
 For more information, click here.

-The Conservation Reserve Program reduces soil erosion, protects the Nation’s ability to produce food and fiber, reduces sedimentation in streams and lakes, improves water quality, establishes wildlife habitat, and enhances forest and wetland resources.
+4. Conservation Reserve Program, CRP reduces soil erosion, protects the Nation’s ability to produce food and fiber, reduces sedimentation in streams and lakes, improves water quality, establishes wildlife habitat, and enhances forest and wetland resources.
 For more information, click here